 • Per diem rates are not considered part of the employee’s taxable wages, as long as the employee provides an expense report and the payments do not exceed the federal per diem rate.

 The new rates

 The IRS establishes a yearly flat rate for certain areas with higher costs of living—known as the high-low substantiation method.
 Areas are considered “low cost” if they are not listed as “high cost”.

-- Incidental expense allowances remain at $5 per day for any location.
+• Incidental expense allowances remains unchanged at $5 per day for any location.

 What areas are considered “high cost”?

-The IRS is extremely critical of business travel expense—it’s easy for an employee to take advantage.
-Per diem rates can help cut down recordkeeping requirements and other complications associated with logging receipts and all expenses...but you have to be mindful of IRS scrutiny.
+It’s easy for an employee to take unfair advantage of business travel expenses, which is why the IRS is extremely critical.
+While per diem rates can help cut down recordkeeping requirements and other complications associated with logging receipts and all expenses... you have to be mindful of IRS scrutiny.
+Employees must beware: under current tax law employee business expenses are no longer allowed as itemized deductions so the expense report provision is more important than ever.
 It’s best to consult your tax advisor to make sure your business and employees are complying with all the regulations listed above.